What Is Corporate Communications? Careers and Skills

 • Devising a plan to address unfavorable press coverage or misinformation

-2. Customer Communications and Marketing
+2. Customer communications and marketing

-Though most businesses still differentiate between their marketing and communication departments, the lines between the two have begun to blur in recent years.
+Though most businesses still differentiate between their marketing and communications departments, the lines between the two have begun to blur in recent years.
 Corporate communication strategy often impacts marketing strategy, and vice versa, which has increased cooperation and collaboration between the two functions.

-3. Crisis Communication
+3. Crisis communication

 • Organizing interviews and news briefings for company representatives to discuss the issue at hand